Fransei29/task-manager-b/README.md

     Open your browser and go to http://localhost:3000 to use the Task Manager app.

-Project Structure
-components/: Contains React components like AuthForm, TaskList, and TaskForm. pages/: Contains the Next.js pages, including the main entry point (index.js). styles/: Contains global styles (globals.css) and CSS modules for component-specific styling. lib/: Contains utility functions and helper code. models/: Contains Sequelize models for interacting with the PostgreSQL database. api/: Contains the API routes for handling authentication and task management.
-Usage
+     **Usage**
     Sign Up: Create a new account using your email and password.
     Sign In: Log in to the application with your registered credentials.
     Task Management: Add new tasks, edit existing ones, and delete tasks you no longer need.
     Sign Out: Log out from your account securely.
-Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code adheres to the existing code style and includes relevant tests.

-License
+    **License**
     This project is licensed under the MIT License.
 See the LICENSE file for more details.